top of page

 Designed to broaden students' horizons and showcase the career opportunities available right on their doorstep, the program connects Year 9 students with local businesses aligned to their interests.

-Over a number of weeks, students spent one hour each week immersed in a different workplace, gaining hands-on experience and learning directly from local employers.
+Students spent time immersed in different workplaces that align to their interests, gaining hands-on experience and learning directly from local employers.
 During Term 2, students from Charlton, Donald and Wycheproof completed the program.

 Several businesses welcomed Broader Horizons students for the first time this year.
-Holmes-Brown Floor and Window Coverings and North Central Smash Repairs and Restorations in Charlton provided engaging experiences from start to finish.
-At Holmes-Brown, students measured rooms, calculated flooring requirements, operated steam cleaners, cut carpet and learnt how flooring is installed.
-At North Central Smash Repairs and Restorations, students followed the entire repair process before getting on the tools themselves to remove a bumper from a damaged vehicle.
-In Wycheproof, students visiting Premier Auto Electrics dismantled an alternator to better understand how it works.
+Holmes-Brown Floor and Window Coverings and North Central Smash Repairs and Restorations in Charlton provided engaging experiences for the trade group.
+At Holmes-Browns, students measured rooms, calculated flooring requirements, operated steam cleaners, cut carpet and learnt how flooring is installed.
+At North Central Smash Repairs and Restorations, students followed the entire repair process, paint mixing and baking, before getting on the tools themselves to remove a bumper from a damaged vehicle ready for repair.

-Agriculture students experienced the diversity of the industry through visits to North West Ag and Gunyah Blooms.
-The contrast between a larger agricultural business and a small, family-run flower farm demonstrated the many different pathways available within the sector.
-At Gunyah Blooms, students met Tess, who balances motherhood, full-time study, part-time work and running her own flower business.
-Tess also shared how she generates additional income through selling flower tubers and seeds, with students collecting seeds to take home.
+Agriculture students experienced the diversity of the industry through visits to North West Ag, Teys Aust.
+Charlton Feedlot and Gunyah Blooms.
+The contrast between a larger agricultural businesses and a small, family-run flower farm demonstrated the many different pathways available within the sector locally.
+At Gunyah Blooms, students met Tessa, she shared her interesting pathway, who is currently balancing full-time study in environmental science, part-time work at Fosterville mine, running her own flower farm and parenthood.
+Tessa also shared how Gunyah Blooms can generate additional income through selling not only flowers but also tubers and seeds, with students collecting seeds to take home.

 The North Central LLEN would like to sincerely thank every business that opened its doors to support the program.
 Providing students with real world experiences and the opportunity to meet local employers plays an important role in developing our young people.

-If your business would like to be involved in a future Broader Horizons program, please contact Julie Bourke at j.bourke@ncllen.org.au
+If your business would like to be involved in a future Broader Horizons, please contact Julie on j.bourke@ncllen.org.au

 Steam cleaning carpet at Holmes Brown Floor and Window coverings